python-cmaketools/python-cmaketools/README.md

-# python_cmake_boilerplate
+# python_cmaketools

-## Boilerplate for Python packages with CMake-based binary extensions
+## Setuptools extensions for CMake: Seamless integration of Cmake build system to setuptools

 This repository provides a powerful boilerplate (GitHub Template) for Python packages with binary extension modules.
 Specifically, it includes a set of Python setup modules to create a `sdist` tarball from a [CMake](https://cmake.org/) project with minimal `setup.py` scripting.